 Take the time to educate your team on the tools and how to use them.
 This should follow two paths:

-- Show people what is possible: Many of the tools will be new.
+- Show people what is possible: Many citizen development tools will be new.
 Take the time to show your team what the tools can do to help them conceptualize how to use them and build their desire to participate.
 Piloting the tools in key business areas can be a great help here.
 It allows you to try it on for size while providing practical examples people can point to within your business.

 8. Gear up your support channels.

-However, this is the most critical time for your users.
-How you perform now will decide whether your deployment will succeed or not.
-This is when true learning and engagement begin.
-User groups can be a great tool here as well because they promote learning and can provide you with an excellent feedback loop to hear how things are going.
+User groups can be a great tool here because they promote learning and can provide you with an excellent feedback loop to hear how things are going.

 9. Use broad metrics to measure your outcomes.

-Good metrics allow you to measure true value and provide important examples in your ongoing communications campaign so you can continue building momentum.
+Metrics are a component of any project.
+Citizen development project data should include utilization, proficiency and business impact.
+Solid metrics allow you to measure true value and provide important examples in your ongoing communications campaign so you can continue building momentum.

 10. Invite your citizen developers to contribute in charting the course.